 Actual Cost refers to the total expenditures actually incurred and recorded in accomplishing the work performed for a specific activity or work breakdown structure component.
 It provides a real-time assessment of the project's cost performance.

-Benefits of Earned Value Management:
+Key Benefits of Earned Value Management

 1. Performance Measurement: